erdemerbaba/Stranger-Protector/README.md

-# Stranger Protector
-code that closes the program when stranger come
+Code that closes the program when stranger come